phax/ph-parent-pom/README.md

 * v2.0.0 - work in progress
     * First version for default JDK 11 builds
+    * This POM version requires at least Maven 3.8.2 to work, because that versions updates JAnsi to 2.x which is a prerequisite for some plugins to work - see https://blogs.apache.org/maven/entry/apache-maven-3-8-2
     * Moved the configuration of the `maven-javadoc-plugin` from `reporting` to `build` to work
     * Updated to jakarta.servlet-api 6.0.0
     * Updated to jakarta.servlet.jsp-api 3.1.0